Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Methods

 We analyze all submissions and comments posted on \texttt{r/conspiracy} between January 1 and December 31 2019, collected from monthly Pushshift archives of Reddit~\citep{baumgartner_pushshift_2020}.
 After filtering out deleted authors and empty or deleted texts, the dataset contains \num{73320} submissions and \num{2207905} comments, for a total of \num{2281225} posts (\Cref{table:dataset-sizes}).

-We identify Epstein-related threads with a case-insensitive regular expression over submission titles and texts that matches the complete words \texttt{epstein}, \texttt{jeffrey epstein}, \texttt{ghislaine}, or \texttt{maxwell}.
+We identify Epstein-related threads with a keyword-based matching approach over submission titles and texts on the following set of keywords: \texttt{epstein}, \texttt{jeffrey epstein}, \texttt{ghislaine}, or \texttt{maxwell}.
 We then include all comments to these submissions, which gives a focused set of posts that discuss Epstein either directly or inside those threads.
+We chose the previously mentioned keywords due their strict connection with our case study, which helps us in maximizing the precision of the matching, even at the cost of a lower recall, to ensure the "engaged" cohorts are truly topical.
 We define four mutually exclusive newcomer cohorts based on when users first post in \texttt{r/conspiracy} and whether that first post concerns Epstein.
 The cohorts are:

 \begin{squishlist} \item[\emph{arrest--engaged}:] users whose first post appears between Epstein's arrest (6 July 2019) and his death (10 August 2019) in an Epstein-related thread ($n=\num{32050}$). \item[\emph{arrest--not-engaged}:] users whose first post appears between the arrest and the death, but not in an Epstein-related thread ($n=\num{103591}$). \item[\emph{death--engaged}:] users whose first post appears in the month after Epstein's death (11 August--10 September 2019) in an Epstein-related thread ($n=\num{32641}$). \item[\emph{death--not-engaged}:] users whose first post appears in the month after Epstein's death, but not in an Epstein-related thread ($n=\num{64634}$). \end{squishlist} \Cref{fig:cohorts_activity} shows the temporal activity of different cohorts.
 We treat users who post in \texttt{r/conspiracy} before 6 July 2019 as core users and use them as the baseline for all toxicity, lexical, and semantic analyses.